 About On-line Entry Forms

-How attendee acquires forms (does method require something to be downloaded to attendee's computer or not)
+How attendee acquires forms (does method require something to be downloaded to attendee's

 How attendee completes forms (by hand or by typing into computer)